Tom de Graaff

-Tom Gerard de Graaff (born 10 December 2004) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club PEC Zwolle, on loan from Utrecht.
+Tom Gerard de Graaff (born 10 December 2004) is a Dutch professional footballer who plays as a goalkeeper for club PEC Zwolle on loan from Utrecht.

-Career
+Club career

 De Graaff joined the Ajax academy in 2015.
 In September, 2021 de Graaff signed a contract with Ajax to take him into the summer of 2024 with the club.
-In July, 2022 he was included in the Ajax first team’s pre-season training camp to Austria.
+In July, 2022 he was included in the Ajax first team's pre-season training camp to Austria.
 De Graaff made his debut for Jong Ajax in the Eerste Divisie on 22 August 2022 at home against De Graafschap.

 On 19 June 2024, de Graaff signed with Utrecht.

-On 3 August 2025, de Graaff see was on loan from PEC Zwolle.
+On 2 August 2025, de Graaff was loaned by PEC Zwolle for the 2025–26 season, with an option to buy.

 International career

 In September 2022 De Graaff was called up to the Dutch U19 squad for matches against Slovenia, Northern Ireland, and Moldova.